Oncotype DX Recurrence Score

 By Jasmine Shukla & Laura Carfang

-The results of the Oncotype DX is a recurrence score, a number which ranges from 1 through 100.
-The higher number is associated with a greater probability of the cancer returning and that the patient will receive greater benefits from undergoing chemotherapy.
-If the number is lower, studies have found that there is little added benefit of adding chemotherapy as part of the patients treatment plan.
+The results of the Oncotype Dx are a recurrence score, a number which ranges from 1 through 100.
+The higher number is associated with a greater probability of the cancer returning, and that the patient will receive greater benefits from undergoing chemotherapy.
+If the number is lower, studies have found that there is little added benefit of adding chemotherapy as part of the patient's treatment plan.

-The Oncotype DX is a genomic test that analyses the behavior of 21 genes and, through an algorithm, predicts the likelihood of how effective chemotherapy would be for a particular individual.
+The Oncotype DX is a genomic test that analyzes the behavior of 21 genes and, through an algorithm, predicts the likelihood of how effective chemotherapy would be for a particular individual.

-We know there are several benefits of undergoing chemotherapy but the choice to put our bodies through such a potent and toxic treatment does not come easily.
-It's important for those diagnosed with breast cancer and their medical oncologists to discuss the pros and cons of a chemotherapy regimen, the timing of chemotherapy (neoadjuvant i.e., before surgery, or adjuvant meaning after surgery) and understand that it may not be for everyone.
+We know there are several benefits of undergoing chemotherapy, but the choice to put our bodies through such a potent and toxic treatment does not come easily.
+Those diagnosed with breast cancer and their medical oncologists need to discuss the pros and cons of a chemotherapy regimen, the timing of chemotherapy (neoadjuvant, i.e., before surgery, or adjuvant, meaning after surgery), and understand that it may not be for everyone.

-2. If the early stage cancer is estrogen-receptor positive, the oncotype dx test can help frame the conversation for how likely the woman would benefit from chemotherapy after surgery.
+If the early-stage cancer is estrogen-receptor positive, the Oncotype DX test can help frame the conversation for how likely the woman would benefit from chemotherapy after surgery.

 You have recently been diagnosed with stage I or II invasive breast cancer